 We provide affordable fashion, while considering the impact we have on our environment, using the earth’s resources wisely, and treating our employees and factory workers respectfully and responsibly.
-We strive to be recognized as one of the most sustainable, open, and trusted companies in the industry.
+We strive to be recognised as one of the most sustainable, open, and trusted companies in the industry.
 We seek to drive change, to make a real difference.

 In order to treat the planet in a sustainable manner, every decision matters.
-From working with our suppliers on water-related projects promoting responsible use and treatment, to include;
+From working with our suppliers on water related projects promoting responsible use and treatment, to include;

 - timers on store lighting to decrease the use of power;